-Here we are in the middle of astrological time of the sign of Leo, which represents the sun.
-In Michigan it is nearing the close of summer, but people are tanning on our many beaches.
-The day’s length is beginning to shorten from the solstice, and reaches its equinox next month, but its light and solar energy are still causing beautiful, bright days, high temperatures and skin burn.
+Here we are in the middle of an astrological time of the sign of Leo, which represents the sun.
+In Michigan, it is nearing the close of summer, but people are tanning on our many beaches.
+The day’s length is beginning to shorten from the solstice and reaches its equinox next month, but its light and solar energy are still causing beautiful, bright days, high temperatures and skin burn.

 According to Alice G. Walton, who has studied biopsychology and behavioral neuroscience, the sun might be addictive.
-In an article in Forbes Magazine she states it is not proven fact, but that "since there’s an evolutionary drive to get at least some sun exposure – sunlight triggers vitamin D synthesis – it’s not so farfetched that the process might be addicting."
+In an article in Forbes Magazine, she states it is not yet proven, but "since there’s an evolutionary drive to get at least some sun exposure – sunlight triggers vitamin D synthesis – it’s not so farfetched that the process might be addicting."
 Addicting?
 That has such a negative connotation, but I can see overly tanned individuals might well be addicted.
-Over all though, the sun’s makes the day brighter encouraging me, and I suspect you, to get outdoors and enjoy the day.
+Overall though, the sun makes the day brighter encouraging me, and I suspect you, to get outdoors and enjoy the day.
 It makes ordinary days enjoyable.

 That corona bestowed authority and divinity.
-Crowns, aureoles, and halos given to deities and royalty, mimic the corona's rays as seen through squinting eyes.
+Crowns, aureoles, and halos were given to deities and royalty to mimic the corona's rays as seen through squinting eyes.

 Another common symbol is the circle with rays expanding from it, often with a face.
 Because of the night day relationship, the sun and moon are often tied together in images.
 Birds who share the sky were also seen as symbols of the sun.

 As the largest thing flying through the sky, the sun was a mystery demanding an explanation. his mystery led to fables and myths about male and female deities forming or controlling the fiery orb, so since ancient times the sun has played an important character in folklore and myth.
 The Stanford Solar Center (fun site) has a list of all the sun gods and their myths here on folklore, it also has a page of solar symbols, and information about the sun itself.